Recent Programs

-Below is a list of some recent topics and speakers who have visited the Wichita Committee on Foreign Relations:
+Below is a list of some recent topics and speakers who have visited the Wichita Committee on Foreign Relations in 2023-24:

 Domestic Consequences of Foreign Wars: The Issue of Refugees from Ukraine and Afghanistan – Annie Pforzheimer, Center for Strategic and International Studies